Star Fox: Star Fox Adventures

-Star Fox Adventures was released in 2002 for GameCube.
+Star Fox Adventures was released in 2002 for the GameCube.
 Developed by Rare, it is predominately an action-adventure game in which Fox is armed with a mystical staff.
 Traditional space shooting is limited to small segments between chapters.
 Its roots can be traced to Dinosaur Planet, a game Rare was developing late in the life cycle of the Nintendo 64, but cancelled by Nintendo and converted into a Star Fox game.
 It introduced new characters, including Prince Tricky and Krystal.
 Taking place eight years after the events of Star Fox 64, the main antagonist is an army of dinosaurs called the Sharp Claws, led by General Scales.
 Fox and Krystal fall in love soon before the final boss fight when Fox saves her life.
 Krystal then becomes the Star Fox team's newest member.
 The gameplay of Adventures resembles that seen in most 3D The Legend of Zelda games.